exploiting chaos by jeremy gutsche

 I can't often find this kind of story such as this article, where the innovation process is described in detail.
 So, this is one of the most useful articles I've read in this year.

+Have you heard your friend, father or uncle how he make fun of his bosses or to management in his factory because they are doing something „stupid“, and when you ask him „why won't you propose a solution?“, the answer is: „they wouldn't listen to me, they don't care for my thoughts“ or „let them do whatever they want!“.
 This barrier between employee and the firm, or call it 'learned helplessness' is the spirit when the employee don't need to think and it's the example which kind of culture should be completely changed.
 This kind of examples can be heard in many places and you can imagine how many space is left for improvement,

 Inovative climate could be incorporated to many organizations which are not aware of their current state.